Resistance in Sensory Resistors (Cambridge (CIE) AS Physics): Revision Note

 B. The current in R increases

-C. The current through the thermistor decreases
+C. The resistance of the thermistor decreases

 D. The p.d across R increases